Drex0/shuttle-service/README.txt

-A Pen created at CodePen.io.
-You can find this one at https://codepen.io/Drex0/pen/MPmVQg.

 This page will check to see which shuttle stop is closest to your geo location and tell you how long you have to wait until the shuttle will arrive.

 You can also see the other shuttle stops by expanding the menu.